Disclosure Policy

 The CEO and CFO of the Company are responsible for publishing company releases under the ongoing disclosure obligation.
 The ongoing disclosure obligation covers, among other things, significant cooperation agreements, mergers and acquisitions or investments that meet the criteria for insider information because of their size or strategic importance.
 The CEO is also responsible for the disclosure of transactions by the executives.

-The Chief Communications Officer is responsible for preparing the company releases.
-The CEO and/or the Chairman of the Board approve the company releases before publication.
+The CCO is responsible for preparing the company and media releases.
+The CEO and/or the Chair of the Board approve the company releases before publication.
 The Company’s CFO is the deputy of the CEO.

-UB Securities Oy acts as the Company’s approved advisor (the “Approved Adviser”), in accordance with the Nasdaq First North Growth Market Rulebook.
-The Company’s Approved Adviser reviews the company releases before they are published.
+In accordance with the Nasdaq First North Growth Market Rulebook, the Company has a Certified Advisor, who reviews the company releases before they are published.

-Information such as financial statements, midyear reports and insider information directly related to the Company’s strategy, significant changes in the Company’s financial or future outlook, significant contracts or other transactions that differ from normal business operations due to their value or strategic importance, as well as sudden and significant changes in the Company’s financial situation, are published as company releases.
-Company releases are also used for disclosing, for example, the transactions by executives, changes in the Management Team or the Board of Directors and changing the auditor.
+Information such as financial statements, midyear reports, business reviews and insider information directly related to the Company’s strategy, significant changes in the Company’s financial or future outlook, significant contracts or other transactions that differ from normal business operations due to their value or strategic importance, as well as sudden and significant changes in the Company’s financial situation, are published as company releases.
+Company releases are also used for disclosing, for example, the transactions by executives, changes in the Management Team or the Board of Directors and changing the auditor or Certified Advisor.

-Company releases are delivered to the main domestic media at the same time through the information distribution service provided by Cision.
+Company releases are delivered to the main domestic media at the same time through the external information distribution service.
 All releases are published at the same time on the Company’s website.
-The Company’s reporting languages are Finnish and English.

-Information that does not meet the criteria for the company release but is considered to be of interest to investors and other Company stakeholders is published as press releases.
+Information that does not meet the criteria for the company release but is considered to be of interest to investors and other Company stakeholders is published as media releases.

 Solwers does not comment on public rumours.
 However, if the market rumour might have a significant impact on the value of the Company’s financial instruments, the Company may, at its discretion, publish a release to provide the market with accurate information or to correct false or misleading information.